SCIO Connect Program

 Peer Connections Workshops (in-person replaced with virtual events due to COVID-19)

 Peer-to-peer experiences and understanding is a vital part of our monthly Peer Connections workshops across the province.
 We gather online informally, often with an expert speaker and share insights and solutions to issues related to living with a spinal cord injury.
 It’s fun and fundamentally helpful!

 Everyone is welcome to attend each workshop – just let us know to expect you.
 Our topics and locations vary and are driven by the specific needs of people living with spinal cord injury.
 Here are some of the workshop topics we’ve hosted recently (and will be coming round again, so don’t worry if you’ve missed one of interest):

 - Adaptive Sports

 - Osteoporosis & Nutrition

-We’d love to see you at the next Peer Connections Workshop.
+We’d love to see you at the next virtual Peer Connections Workshop.
 Check out our upcoming dates and topics, and register to attend.View upcoming workshops

 Connect with Us!